All students must meet the Requirements for the Accelerated Master's Degree Programs

 - Completion of the Graduate College Application form;

-- Agreement of a UVM Biochemistry faculty member to serve as AMP advisor (this faculty member should also write one of the three recommendation letters in support of the student's application to the Graduate College).
+- Agreement of a UVM Biochemistry faculty member to serve as AMP advisor (this faculty member should also write 1 of the 3 recommendation letters in support of the student's application to the Graduate College).

 GRE/GMAT scores are NOT an admission requirement for the accelerated master's in biochemistry program.